adopted-ember-addons/ember-data-model-fragments/README.md

 This package provides support for sub-models that can be treated much like `belongsTo` and `hasMany` relationships are, but whose persistence is managed completely through the parent object.

-:warning: The API has changed significantly in preparation for v1.0.
-Deprecations have been added to all updated APIs with instructions on how to upgrade.
+:warning: Deprecated APIs have been removed.
+See the [changelog](CHANGELOG.md) for more information on breaking changes.

 ## Compatibility